top of page

 For This Hour We Have Come

 Applying the crucifixion of Yeshua to the crucifixion of the world, it’s easy to assume or hope that John describes events of the Apocalypse from two settings: the sinners wailing on earth below and the saints rejoicing in heaven above.
 But consider his opening statement: I, John, your brother who share with you in Jesus the persecution and the kingdom and the patient endurance, was on the island called Patmos (1:9).
 He received his revelation while in a prison labor camp!
-This proof text inclines us to collapse these settings: Saints and sinners are both on earth, but while all is falling apart, the saints gathering for prayer and worship ascend through their souls into visions and direct knowledge of the Lamb of God and New Jerusalem.
+This proof text inclines us to collapse these settings: Saints and sinners are both on earth, but while all is falling apart outside, the saints gathering for prayer and worship ascend inside through their souls into visions and direct knowledge of the Lamb of God and New Jerusalem.
 In our community, this is actually happening.
-Not only in ours, but in any community founded on light transmission and active compassion.
-This is the revelation, the very hour in which our lineage holders long ago longed to work.
+Not only in ours, but in any community founded on enlightenment and active compassion.
+This is the revelation, the very hour in which our lineage holders long ago longed to incarnate.
 They knew its darkness and violence also would hold the greatest opportunity for generating merit in spiritual progress.
 Now my soul is troubled.
 And what should I say—“Father, save me from this hour”?
 No, it is for this reason that I have come to this hour (John 12:27).
 For this hour we have come.

 Learn More